dankamongmen/notcurses/README.md

   int max_supported_rows;

   // desired offsets within the surrounding WINDOW (top right bottom left) upon
-  // creation / resize. a panelreel_move() operation updates these.
+  // creation / resize. an ncreel_move() operation updates these.
   int toff, roff, boff, loff;
   // is scrolling infinite (can one move down or up forever, or is an end
   // reached?). if true, 'circular' specifies how to handle the special case of